refinedev/refine/documentation/docs/guides-concepts/faq/index.md

 To learn more about server side validation and see an example, check out the [Server Side Validation section of the Forms guide.](/docs/guides-concepts/forms/#server-side-validation-)

-## How to work with Local environtment?
+## How to work offline in local environment?

 When working without a network connection, `@tanstack/query` prevents requests from being made until a successful connection is established.
 You might feel frustrated and wonder,